ebingrav/avwiki/Category:Shadowfists.md

 ## Shadowfist Creation

-Be evil aligned, be a monk and kill a monk in [Sir Michael's Stronghold](:Category:Sir_Michael's_Stronghold "wikilink").
+Be evil aligned, be a monk and kill a monk in [Sir Michael's Stronghold](:Category:Sir_Michael's_Stronghold.md "wikilink").
 You must have <b>18 base int</b> at lowmort, or 20 int at hero.
 Any race can become a shf with the use of QP.
 Some popular choices are gargoyle and golem.
-Orc, ogr, or giant would also be good choices (but will need quest points to bypass the int requirement) - basically anything that would be good for a [Monk](:Category:Monks "wikilink") (drg, grf, trl, kzn, etc).
+Orc, ogr, or giant would also be good choices (but will need quest points to bypass the int requirement) - basically anything that would be good for a [Monk](:Category:Monks.md "wikilink") (drg, grf, trl, kzn, etc).
 Also, note that the amount of hp gained from vamp/vital attacks has been limited to less than it once was, thus reducing the benefit of a brute race somewhat.